PascalBod/lm-vm/README.md

 Reboot: main menu and **Quit > Restart**.

 You can resize the VirtualBox window: the Linux Mint desktop will resize accordingly.

+<a name="update"></a>
+# Update

+When all packages are up-to-date, the update manager icon (see above) does not display the orange disk.
+If this disk appears, it means it's time to perform an update.
+To do this, click on the icon (see above).

 <a name="exportingAnAppliance"></a>
 # Exporting an appliance